myyk/godot-plugin-updater/README.md

 The plugin uses Github tags to know if there's an update by comparing your plugin's `plugin.cfg` version to the latest tag in your configured repo.

+## When not to use this?

+Some reasons you might not want to use this:

+* If you expect users will modifications to your plugin or any other data in your `res://addons/your-plugin` directory.
+These will be obliterated on updates without prompt.
+* Your plugin needs more than a simple delete/replace operation.

 ## Installation

 ### Create